 - 7th Heaven has an episode where Mary's high school friends tease a girl with frizzy red hair for wearing flannel and being fat.

-- Amusingly enough, the writer/artist of SMBC is a ginger, and as his comics would imply, a MASSIVE nerd.
+- Amusingly enough, the writer/artist of Saturday Morning Breakfast Cereal is a ginger, and as his comics would imply, a MASSIVE nerd.
 Also played straight with several of his comics.
 One strip decided that male redheads fall into this category, while females fall into the opposite camp.

-- Chuckie Finster of Rugrats, danger prone, cowardly, wore glasses that would break from time to time, had a perpetually stuffy nose and was often picked on by other kids.
-So much so that there were entire episodes devoted to him having an operation that temporarily cleared his nose, him trying to dye his hair black to fit in with the rest of the kids, and his other quirks.
+- Chuckie Finster of Rugrats is danger-prone, cowardly, wears glasses that would break from time to time, has a perpetually stuffy nose, and is often picked on by other kids.
+So much so that there have been entire episodes devoted to him having an operation that temporarily cleared his nose, him trying to dye his hair black to fit in with the rest of the kids, and his other quirks.

 - Zoey of The Proud Family.
 She has glasses, braces, a lanky body, and a desperate attempt to be cool.